Last Updated on

 - Make tennis ball sized round flat cutlets.
 Fry in medium hot oil, until light golden brown.

 - The oil should not be very hot else the cutlets will remain raw from inside.

 - Once done, drain the cutlets on a kitchen paper.

 - Serve hot with chutney and yogurt.

 - When making these vadas for fasting time add sendha namak.

-- Water should be completely drained from the soaked pearls else the vada will not bind properly and we will have add more flour, that spoils the texture and taste of vadas.
+- Water should be completely drained from the soaked pearls else the vada will not bind properly, which spoils the texture and taste of vadas.